s-cork/HashRouting/README.md

   anvil.get_open_form().title.text = title
 ```

-Then, in ever form that is a routing target, you need to tell the manager what sidebar links and title to display.
+Then, in every form that is a routing target, you need to tell the manager what sidebar links and title to display.
 Multiple forms can use the same set of sidebar links.

 ```python
   def form_show(self, **event_args):